Nautilus001/TermProject/README.md

+# To run
+1. Clone project to your machine
+2. Navigate to the directory in terminal
+3. Run "pip install -r requirements.txt"
+4. Run "python game.py"

 The core classes, functions, and methods that will be necessary for the snake game are as follows:

 1. Game: This class will handle the main game loop and manage the game state.